 During the 1st World War the company was requisitioned by the army to produce

-of the 30's with the most beautiful models of French trains.
-The "Pacific" and "Fleche d'or" are
+of the 30's with highly appealing and detailed models of French trains.
+The "Pacific" locomotive, "Triple Blue" railcar and "Fleche d'or" (Golden Arrow) are

 fine examples of these high quality trains that could compete with the best productions worldwide.

-Around 1935 the factory in Montreuil, a suburb of Paris, employed 750 workers and was handling
+Around 1935 the factory in Montreuil, a suburb of Paris, employed over 750 workers and was handling

 over 10 tons of material each day.
-After the 2nd World War in 1948, a range of HO gauge trains were added to
+After the 2nd World War, things began to deterioate for Jep.
+Commerce in France was recovering, but

 other French manufacturers.
 The post war products where completely different than previous production.

 The engines became more scale like models.
 However, the entire line of rolling stock and passenger cars